- Core Knowledge — Sequenced Curriculum (language and literature, history and geography, visual arts, music and science)

 - Mastery in math skills — Saxon and Math-U-See

-- Performing Arts /Fine Arts and World Languages
+- Performing Arts/Fine Arts

 - Parents are the primary educators of their children resulting in an education based upon a strong partnership with instructors

 Many people say that knowledge is changing so fast that what students learn today will soon be outdated.
 While current events and technology are constantly changing, there is nevertheless a body of lasting knowledge that should form the core of a Preschool-Grade 8 curriculum.
 Such solid knowledge includes, for example, the basic principles of constitutional government, important events of world history, essential elements of mathematics and of oral and written expression, widely acknowledged masterpieces of art and music, and stories and poems passed down from generation to generation.

 Knowledge builds on knowledge.
 Children learn new knowledge by building on what they already know.
 Only a school system that clearly defines the knowledge and skills required to participate in each successive grade can be excellent and fair for all students.
 For this reason, the Core Knowledge Sequence provides a clear outline of content to be learned grade by grade.
 This sequential building of knowledge not only helps ensure that children enter each new grade ready to learn, but also helps prevent the many repetitions and gaps that characterize much current schooling (repeated units, for example, on pioneer days or the rain forest, but little or no attention to the Bill of Rights, or to adding fractions with unlike denominators).